 mindcheck.ca was originally created as part of a broader health literacy initiative implemented by the Early Intervention Project within Child, Youth and Young Adult Mental Health and Substance Use Services, Fraser Health, British Columbia, Canada.

-In 2010, Fraser Health formed a partnership with BC Mental Health and Addiction Services to expand mindcheck.ca into a provincial resource for youth and young adults.
+In 2010, Fraser Health formed a partnership with BC Mental Health and Substance Use Services, an agency of Provincial Health Services Authority, to expand mindcheck.ca into a provincial resource for youth and young adults.

 The creation of mindcheck.ca and Fraser Health's Early Intervention Project would not have been possible without the support of our partners which include the Ministry of Children and Family Development, Canadian Mental Health Association, Youth Net, Surrey School District, Kwantlen Polytechnic University, Douglas College, and numerous community organizations.
-And of greatest importance are the youth and young adults, as well as parents, who have worked collaboratively with us throughout all phases of this project.
+And of greatest importance are the youth and young adults, as well as parents, who have worked collaboratively with us throughout this initiative.